ekitindi/LuxDev-Data-Science-Botcamp/README.md

 *Find all instances where the weather is clear and the relative humidity is greater than 50, or visibility is above 40.
 *Find the number of weather conditions that include snow.

 Also SQL code to find any of th above 4 conditions.
+The SQL file was executed on https://www.programiz.com/